codecomputer100/DA_Pandas_Txt_To_Csv_Ptyhon_Vis/README_ENGLISH.md

 Therefore, it will be necessary to perform preprocessing with Pandas by reading each `.txt` file and adding both the category code and the month in which the transaction was made to the DataFrames.

-The names of the `.txt` files follow the structure `codigo_categoria_month`, and after adding the category code, it should be merged based on the category dictionary located in the file `CATEGORIAS DE PRODUCTOS_.txt`.
+The names of the `.txt` files follow the structure `codigo_categoria_month`, and after adding the category code, it should be merged based on the category dictionary located in the file `Categorias.txt`.

 # Structure